Response to Intervention (RTI): A Primer for Parents

 How can parents be involved in the RTI process?

 - Does our school use an RTI process?
 If not, are there plans to adopt one?
 Be aware that your child's school may call their procedures a "problem solving process," or may have a unique title for their procedures, e.g., Instructional Support Team, and not use the specific RTI terminology.

-- Are their written materials for parents explaining the RTI process?
+- Are there written materials for parents explaining the RTI process?
 How can parents be involved in the various phases of the RTI process?